-Scarlett Johansson Defends Decision to Wear Marchesa to the 2018 Met Gala
+Scarlett Johansson Explains Decision to Wear Marchesa to the 2018 Met Gala

 Neilson Barnard/Getty Images

-Scarlett Johansson has found herself in the middle of drama after she selected a Marchesa dress to wear to the 2018 Met Gala on Monday night.
+Scarlett Johansson made headlines after she selected a Marchesa dress to wear to the 2018 Met Gala on Monday night.
 For the glittering gala, the 33-year-old opted for a romantic off-the-shoulder burgundy dress with a tulle skirt and floral appliqués—but it wasn't the design that got people talking it was the designer.

 The label is designed by Keren Craig and Georgina Chapman, the estranged wife of disgraced movie mogul Harvey Weinstein.

-Marchesa has been noticeably absent on most major red carpets in the wake of the Weinstein sexual assault scandal—so Johansson' choice to go with the label at such a high-visibility event was definitely a statement.
+Marchesa has been noticeably absent on all major red carpets in the wake of the Weinstein sexual assault scandal—so Johansson' choice to go with the label at such a high-visibility event was definitely a statement.
+This is actually the first time an A-lister has worn the label the brand since the scandal.

-Following the dress drama, the star defended her decision with a simple statement given to E!
-News.
+In a statement given to E!
+News, the star explained that she went with Marchesa given that it's run by two women who celebrate the female form.

-Defending herself, Johansson said, "I wore Marchesa because their clothes make women feel confident and beautiful and it is my pleasure to support a brand created by two incredibly talented and important female designers."
+Johansson said, "I wore Marchesa because their clothes make women feel confident and beautiful and it is my pleasure to support a brand created by two incredibly talented and important female designers."

-Marchesa also released a statement about Scarlett's dress: "We are truly honored that Scarlett chose to wear Marchesa for the Met Gala.
+Marchesa also released a similar statement about Scarlett's dress: "We are truly honored that Scarlett chose to wear Marchesa for the Met Gala.
 She is an amazingly talented actor who has incredible style and presence.
 It was wonderful to work so closely with her in creating this custom look."

 In January, the fashion house pulled the plug on their previously scheduled runway show at New York Fashion Show.
 Marchesa had been slated to do present at NYFW on Feb.
 14, but pulled out just two weeks before.
 Likely a result of the scandal.